 Freehold land has an unlimited useful life and therefore is not depreciated.
 Assets under development are also not depreciated as these assets are not yet available for use.
 Long term leasehold land is amortised over the lease tenure of 93 years.
+Planting development expenditure is stated at cost incurred on land clearing activities up to the point of maturity.
+Upon maturity of crops, the planting development expenditure is amortised over 25 years.
 Depreciation of other property, plant and equipment is provided for on a straight-line basis to write off the cost of each asset to its residual value over the estimated useful life, at the following annual rates:

-Buildings
+Buildings 2% - 4%

-Building service plant and equipment
+Building service plant and equipment 10% - 33%

-Furniture and fittings
+Furniture and fittings 5% - 10%

-Motor vehicles
+Motor vehicles 20%